martinskeem/powerbi-fullscreen/README.md

 # powerbi-fullscreen
-Embeds Power BI content in a webpage and renders it fullscreen without UI elements.
+Website to embed Power BI content in a webpage and render it fullscreen without UI elements.
 Optionally refreshes data sources with intervals.

 This can be hosted on a an Azure Web App as well as a regular IIS site (on premise or on Azure VM).